artemklevtsov/RGA/README.md

 ### Obtaining a token of access

-Before to exercise any requests to API, it's necessary to perform authorization and to obtain  token of access.
+Before to exercise any requests to API, it's necessary to perform authorization and to obtain access token.
 It can be done with the following command:

 ```R
 authorize(client.id = "My_Client_ID", client.secret = "My_Client_secret")
 ```

 After executing this command, a web browser will be opened with a page of query of confirmation of access permission to the data Google Analytics.
-Necessary to authorize with your own **Google account** and confirm the authorization to access the Google Analytics data.
+It's necessary to authorize with your own **Google account** and confirm the authorization to access the Google Analytics data.
 Note, the package `RGA` requests access of **read-only** data.

 If the `cache` argument was ​​assigned the `TRUE` (default) and  the `httr_oauth_cache` parameter  was not changed, then after successful authorization the `.httr-oauth` file with access data to Google API will be created in the working directory.
 The `.httr-oauth` file will be used between sessions, i.e. at a subsequent call to the `authorize`  function, authorization is no longer required.
 With using the `cache` argument you can also cancel the creation of the file (`FALSE` value) or specify an alternate path to the file storage (for that necessary to explicitly specify the path and file name).